• Skip to primary navigation

 mexican rice simmering with tomatoes, chiles, and cilantro.

-My husband's favorite way to make the same recipe, except that he cooks all of his onion, peppers, tomatoes, and jalapeno before adding the rice.
+My husband's favorite way to make the same recipe is to cook all his onions, peppers, tomatoes, and jalapeno before adding the rice.

-1. Saute the onion.
-Bring a large skillet and 2 tablespoon vegetable oil to medium-high heat.
-Add the finely chopped yellow onion and cook/saute for about two minutes, or until becoming translucent, before adding the rice.
+Step 1: Saute the onion.
+Heat a large skillet and 2 tablespoons of vegetable oil to medium-high heat.
+Add ½ of a yellow onion and cook/saute for about two minutes, or until it becomes translucent, before adding the rice.

-2. Add cooked rice.
-Once the onion has started to turn golden, add the 3 cups of cooked long grain rice and combine with the onion.
+Step 2: Add cooked rice.
+Once the onion has started to turn golden, add 3 cups (600 grams) of cooked long-grain rice and combine with the onion.
 Cook the combined rice and onion for about 2-3 minutes.
-You will need to keep the rice moving to fry it really well (and get it slightly crispy).
+You must keep the rice moving to fry it well (and get it slightly crispy).

-4. Add broth, tomatoes, and jalapeno.
-Add the chicken broth, fire-roasted diced tomatoes, and diced jalapeno, and bring to a low boil while still on medium-high heat.
+Step 4: Add broth, tomatoes, and jalapeno.
+Add 1 cup (237 milliliters) of chicken broth, 14.5 ounces (411 grams) of fire-roasted diced tomatoes, and ½ of a diced jalapeno, and bring to a low boil while still on medium-high heat.

 Delicious better than restaurant quality Mexican rice is easy to make at home!